swiftlang/swift-experimental-string-processing/Documentation/Evolution/CharacterClasses.md

   /// Returns a control character with the given value, Control-`x`.
   ///
-  /// This method returns a value only for letters in the ASCII
+  /// This method returns a value only when you pass a letter in
-  /// range.
+  /// the ASCII range as `x`:
   ///
+  ///     if let ch = Character.control("G") {
+  ///         print("'ch' is a bell character", ch == Character.bell)
+  ///     } else {
+  ///         print("'ch' is not a control character")
+  ///     }
+  ///     // Prints "'ch' is a bell character: true"
+  ///
-  /// - Parameter x: The letter to derive the control character
+  /// - Parameter x: An upper- or lowercase letter to derive
-  ///   from.
+  ///   the control character from.
   /// - Returns: Control-`x` if `x` is in the pattern `[a-zA-Z]`;
   ///   otherwise, `nil`.
   public static func control(_ x: Unicode.Scalar) -> Character?